23rd February 2011

 4th February 2011

-Text reblogged from Take another breath with 6 notes
+Text reblogged from It's A Beautiful World with 6 notes

 I just became part of a group of people changing the life of Jolly Suelen - just by donating $25!